replydev/cotp/README.md

 [![asciicast](https://asciinema.org/a/459912.svg)](https://asciinema.org/a/459912)

+If you are familiar with the command line interface using cotp will not be a problem.
+Just type `cotp` to enter the TUI dashboard.
+In the first run you will be prompted to insert a password to initialize the database.
+Please note that the software requires at least an 8 chars length password.

+If you type `cotp --help` you get some instruction on how to use cotp utilities.
+The interface is divided in subcommands, so if you type `cotp <subcommand> --help` you get options and flag relative to the subcommand you inserted.

 ### Encryption
 This program relies on only one database file, encrypted with [XChaCha20Poly1305](https://doc.libsodium.org/advanced/stream_ciphers/xchacha20) authenticated encryption and [Argon2id](https://en.wikipedia.org/wiki/Argon2) for key derivation.
 ### Import/Export